softwaremill/bootzooka/bootzooka-ui/README.md

 # Bootzooka frontend application

-In version 2 Bootzooka got new application structure applied.
-As its frontend is true Single Page Application build with Angular it can be treated as completely separate application, as a client for Bootzooka server.
+Bootzooka's frontend is a true Single Page Application built with Angular.
+It can be treated as a completely separate application or as a client for Bootzooka server.

 As a separate application it deserves its own build process handling all the details (linting, testing, minifying etc).
-So starting from version 2 of Bootzooka, its frontend part is almost completely decoupled from server side code.
+Hence the frontend part is almost completely decoupled from server side code.
 The only coupling is on the level of packaging final application (which is described later in this doc).

 Thanks to great tools existing in JavaScript ecosystem it is fully automated and easy to configure/extend later on.